McShelby/hugo-theme-relearn/exampleSite/content/basics/configuration/_index.en.md

   disableInlineCopyToClipBoard = false
   # A title for shortcuts in menu is set by default.
 Set this to true to disable it.
   disableShortcutsTitle = false
+  # If set to false, a Home button will appear below the search bar on the menu.
+  # It is redirecting to the landing page of the current language if specified.
+(Default is "/")
+  disableLandingPageButton = true
   # When using mulitlingual website, disable the switch language button.
   disableLanguageSwitchingButton = false
   # Hide breadcrumbs in the header and only show the current page title